avl/savefile/README.md

 ## 0.8.2 Update dependencies

-* parking_lot from 0.7 -> 0.11
+* parking_lot from 0.10 -> 0.11
 * smallvec 1.4 -> 1.6 (made possible by parking_lot upgrade)

 ## 0.8.1 Stop depending on the 'failure' crate

-This also means that SavefileError now implements the Error trait.
+This also means that SavefileError now (finally) implements the Error trait.

 ## 0.8.0 Support for min_const_generics